khm/DWF-Documentation/README.md

 If you are assigning CVEs on behalf of the DWF please consult the [CVE Assignment HOWTO](CVE-Assignment-HOWTO.md).

+# Primary Documents

+# TermsOfUse.md

+This is the MITRE Terms of Use for CVE data, if you want to submit data to CVE you must agree to these Terms of Use.

+The primary source for this document is: https://cve.mitre.org/about/termsofuse.html

+## Contributor-Agreement.md

+This is the DWF Contributor Agreement, if you want to participate withint the DWF as a CVE mentor or CNA you must accept this agreement.

+The primary source for this document is: http://contributor-covenant.org/version/1/4/

+## CNA_Rules_v1.1.pdf

+This is the MITRE Common Vulnerabilities and Exposures (CVE) Numbering Authority (CNA) Rules , if you want to be a CNA you must read this and accept these guidelines.

+The primary source for this document is: https://cve.mitre.org/cve/cna/CNA_Rules_v1.1.pdf

 # Git Repo layout

 ## DWF-Documentation